siobhanlgorman/favoureats/README.md

 #### Cloning the Repository
-* On Github navigate to the main page of Favoureats [at](https://github.com/siobhanlgorman/favoureats).
+* On Github navigate to the main page of Favoureats at https://github.com/siobhanlgorman/favoureats
 * Above the list of files click the dropdown code menu.
 * Select the https option and copy the link.
 * Open the terminal.